Chapter 4 Select Destinations The Middle East & North Africa

 - Final day: Disembark and return to Cairo or travel to a Red Sea resort.

 In addition to being up-to-date on routine vaccines, hepatitis A and B and typhoid vaccines are recommended for travelers to Egypt.
-There is no risk of malaria.
-The estimated prevalences of hepatitis B and C virus infections (2%–7% and >10%, respectively) are among the highest in the world.
+Egypt has the highest prevalence of hepatitis C virus infection (approximately 10%) in the world and a high estimated prevalence of hepatitis B virus infection (2%–7%).
 Travelers should be cautioned to protect themselves from all bloodborne pathogens by avoiding unprotected sex, invasive medical and dental procedures, injection drug use, and tattooing.
-Modern hospitals and clinics cater to the large expatriate communities in Cairo and Alexandria and to tourists in the Red Sea resort areas.
+Modern hospitals and clinics cater to the expatriate communities in Cairo and Alexandria and to tourists in the Red Sea resort areas.

-In most large international tourist hotels, the tap water is heavily chlorinated and generally safe to drink but unpalatable.
+In most large international tourist hotels, the tap water is adequately chlorinated, but bottled water is generally provided for drinking.
 Tap water is not safe to drink in other locations.
 Eating thoroughly cooked meat and vegetables in tourist hotels, on Nile River cruise ships, and in tourist restaurants is generally safe.
 Eating raw or undercooked ground meat or shellfish should be avoided.
-As in many developing countries, the safety of uncooked vegetables and salads may be in question.
+As in many developing countries, the safety of uncooked vegetables and salads is questionable.
 The risk of diarrhea in Egypt is high.
-Travelers to Egypt should be provided with an antibiotic for empiric self-treatment of diarrhea.
+Clinicians should consider prescribing an antibiotic for travelers to Egypt to empirically self-treat diarrhea.

 Schistosoma mansoni and S. haematobium are endemic in Egypt.
 Travelers to Egypt should avoid wading, swimming, or other contact with freshwater, including the Nile River and irrigation canals.
 Swimming in saline pools of desert oases, chlorinated swimming pools, the Mediterranean Sea, or Red Sea does not pose a risk for acquiring schistosomiasis.

 As in most other developing countries, rabies is endemic throughout Egypt.
 For most travelers on a package tour, the risk will be minimal.
 However, travelers should be aware that there are large numbers of stray dogs and cats in urban and tourist areas and should be advised to avoid contact with domestic or wild mammals.
-Rabies vaccine is readily available for preexposure and postexposure prophylaxis, and human rabies immune globulin (HRIG) is also available.
-Both rabies vaccine and HRIG are produced locally, but it is also possible to find imported rabies vaccine and HRIG (manufactured in the United States or Europe).
+Rabies vaccine is available for preexposure and postexposure prophylaxis, and human rabies immune globulin (HRIG) is also available.
+Both rabies vaccine and HRIG are produced locally.

 Sandstorms occur sporadically in the desert.
 Desert sand, dust, and smog can cause eye irritation and exacerbate asthma or other lung disorders.
-Travelers who wear contact lenses should make sure that they are carrying glasses and all their contact lens care supplies.
+Travelers who wear contact lenses should ensure that they pack eyeglasses and contact lens care supplies.

 Generally, the Nile is a slow, smooth river.
-However, a variety of boats are employed for Nile cruises, and traffic on the Nile can be heavy.
-The combination of diesel fuel, heat, and motion can cause distress for travelers.
+However, the combination of diesel fuel, heat, and motion can cause distress for travelers.
 Most travelers do not consider the possibility of motion sickness on a river, so they are unprepared.
 Onboard medical services vary greatly.
 Travelers who know that they are sensitive to motion should carry anti–motion sickness medication.

 - Lehman EM, Wilson ML.
 Epidemiology of hepatitis viruses among hepatocellular carcinoma cases and healthy people in Egypt: a systematic review and meta-analysis.
 Int J Cancer.
 2009 Feb 1;124(3):690–7.